 We will be providing family camping however we will not be providing any child care facilities.
 Please get in touch for more information.
 If your dependent is between the ages of 16 and 18 and a member of the Scout or Guide Association they can also volunteer as young IST.

 While we welcome people with specialist skills to come forward the answer is no all that is required is a sense of enthusiasm and hard work!
 There is a role for everyone who wants to volunteer and there is even the opportunity to learn new skills!

 Yes.
 Get in touch to find out your options and pro-rated cost.

 We will do our best to accommodate job swaps.
 All swaps must be agreed with the IST Team.

 As a charitable organisation our aim to provide educational and affordable experiences to young people no matter their family background.
-One of the ways we are able to do that is by charging a small subsided fee to IST that helps to cover the cost of your accommodation and catering.
-It also includes some mementos of the event such as a necker, tee-shirt and handbook as a token of our appreciation.
+One of the ways we are able to do that is by charging a small subsided fee to IST that helps to cover the cost of your camping fees.
+We also have an optional subsidised catering package.

 Evening entertainment will be available for 10-13 year olds and 14-17 year olds in separate venues.
 There will also be an evening cinema film.